 Coburn is a professor of urology and chief of the urology service at Ben Taub General Hospital.
 Additionally, he holds the Carlton-Smith Chair in Urologic Education.
 He is chair of the Graduate Medical Education Committee at Baylor, and immediate past-chair of the Academy of Distinguished Educators.

 He has received numerous awards, including the Barbara and Corbin J. Robertson, Jr., Presidential Award for Excellence in Education and the Fulbright & Jaworski LLP Faculty Excellence Award on three occasions.

 He is currently the vice chair and chair elect of the Accreditation Council for Graduate Medical Education residency review committee for urology.
-Coburn serves on the Board of Governors of the American College of Surgeons, and the Board of Directors of the Society of Genito-Urinary Reconstructive Surgery, and the Society of University Urologists.
+Coburn serves on the Board of Governors of the American College of Surgeons, and the Board of Directors of the Society of Genitourinary Reconstructive Surgeons, and the Society of University Urologists.